juanpahgj/tfg_2022/README.md

-# csrs-syntax-checker
+# rew-syntax-check
-CSRS Syntax Checker for CoCo
+Syntax Checker for termCOMP and CoCo problems

-How to generate the executable (tested using Cabal 2.4 and ghc 8.6.5):
+How to generate the executable (tested using Cabal 3.6.2.0 and ghc 9.2.2):

 > cabal new-configure
 > cabal new-build